Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective: Methodology

 \subsection{Sampling}

-STGT supports different sampling methods: purposive, random and convenience.
-Using our findings from \cite{ferino:2025} as a foundation, we began with purposive sampling in the first round, focusing on less experienced developers with less than five years of professional experience (See Fig. \ref{fig:STGTStudyMethodology}).
-In the following rounds, we moved to convenience sampling, interviewing software practitioners from all levels of experience.
-This would support further comparison between novice and experienced developers' perceptions and experiences.
+Leveraging the findings from our SLR \cite{ferino:2026} on novice developers' adoption of LLMs for SE tasks as a foundation, we began with purposive sampling in the first round, focusing on less experienced developers with less than five years of professional experience (See Fig. \ref{fig:STGTStudyMethodology}).
+In the following rounds, we moved to convenience sampling, interviewing software practitioners from all levels of experience since our first round of data collection and analysis did not result in enough codes, concepts, or memos to justify continuing only with novice participants.
+This would also support further comparison between novice and experienced developers' perceptions and experiences.
 We advertised this study on our professional social media, LinkedIn and X (formerly Twitter).
 We also recruited participants from our personal connections.
 Initially, we advertised our study, including a \$50 (AUD) voucher gift card.
-However, due to potential fake participants identified based on discrepancies between their IP addresses and the countries they submitted in the pre-interview questionnaire, we got approval from the Faculty Ethical Review Committee to omit the gift card in the advertisement, and only offered it to genuine participants at the end of the interview.
-We adopted a snowballing approach by encouraging the participants to share our study with others.
+However, due to potential fake participants identified based on discrepancies between their IP addresses and the countries they submitted in the pre-interview questionnaire, we got approval from our Faculty Ethical Review Committee to omit the gift card in the advertisement, and only offered it to genuine participants at the end of the interview.
+We also adopted a snowballing approach by encouraging the participants to share our study with others.

 The first round of interviews with six novice software practitioners took place between October and November (2024).
 Then, after changes in the interview guide, the second round of interviews with thirteen software practitioners took place between April and June (2025).
 The third round of interviews occurred in September (2025).
 The interviews were conducted and recorded via Zoom meetings, which also provided the transcriptions.
 Interviews were scheduled to go 40-45 minutes, but ranged from 34 to 58 minutes.
 We manually reviewed the transcriptions, filtered any sensitive information, and de-identified the participants.